digitalinteraction/data-officer/README.md

 #   --expire tells the token to expire in a timeframe, e.g. `60m`
 ./scripts/get_jwt.ts

+# Bump the app's version, must be run with a semantic version
+# -> commits as X.Y.Z
+# -> tags as vX.Y.Z
+./scripts/version.ts X.Y.Z

 # Request a token from the endpoint
 TOKEN=...
 http :8080/admin/token \